The group number is an identifier used to describe the column of the standard periodic table in which the element appears.

 The following names for specific groups in the periodic table are in common use:

-In addition, groups may be idenitifed by the first element in each group - so the Group 16 elements is sometimes called the oxygen group.
+In addition, groups may be idenitifed by the first element in each group - so the Group 16 set of elements is sometimes called the oxygen group.

 There is considerable confusion surrounding the Group labels.
 The scheme used in WebElements is numeric and is the current IUPAC convention.
 The other two systems are less desirable since they are confusing, but still in common usage.
 The designations A and B are completely arbitrary.
 The first of these (A left, B right) is based upon older IUPAC recommendations and frequently used in Europe.
 The last set (main group elements A, transition elements B) was in common use in America.